A closure result for globally hyperbolic spacetimes: Introduction

 for some $\lambda>0$,

 and

 Then $M^n$ is closed, has finite fundamental group and its diameter satisfies

-Finally, if in addition $V\geq 0$ and $\gamma\geq 0$, then $V\equiv 0$ on $M^n$. \end{theorem} Clearly, taking $u\equiv\text{const}$ and $V\equiv 0$ (or $\alpha=\beta=\gamma=k=0$ and $\mathcal{Q}=(n-1)\lambda g$), this result recovers the classical Bonnet-Myers theorem.
+Finally, if in addition $V\geq 0$ and $\gamma\geq 0$, then $V\equiv 0$ on $M^n$. \end{theorem} Clearly, taking $u\equiv\text{const}$, $V\equiv 0$, $\mathcal{Q}=(n-1)\lambda g$ with the following parameters $\alpha=\gamma=k=0$ and $\beta=1$ this result recovers the classical Bonnet-Myers theorem.
 If $V$ has a sign, the condition \eqref{F} permits a negative lower bound on the tensor $\mathcal{Q}$.
-Being the assumptions of previous theorem very general, we expect that it can be used in different contexts.
+Being the assumptions of the previous theorem very general, we expect that it can be used in different contexts.
 An immediate corollary is the following extension of a classical Cheng's result:

-\begin{corollary} Let $(M^n,g)$, $n\geq 3$, be a complete Riemannian manifold with $\mathrm{Ric}\geq -(n-1)$.
+\begin{corollary} Let $(M^n,g)$, $n\geq 2$, be a complete Riemannian manifold with $\mathrm{Ric}\geq -(n-1)g$.
 If there exists a positive solution $u\in C^{\infty}(M)$ of

 for some $\mu>0$, then